-Within the immune system to protect the body from infections is not functioning properly, then the result can be a primary immune deficiency disease.
-There are more than 350 primary immunodeficiency diseases.
-In each of these diseases, the body’s immune system is not functioning well enough to prevent infections from bacteria, viruses, fungi, etc. Some of these disorders percent early in early childhood and others and others can present at any age.
-People who have primary immunodeficiency diseases will be more susceptible to infection throughout the entire life.
-However, with appropriate care from your board certified allergist, people with immunodeficiency diseases can live independent and full lives.
+The immune system protects the body from infections.
+When it is not functioning properly, it may be due to a primary immunodeficiency, also known as an inborn error of immunity.
+There are more than 450 primary immunodeficiency diseases.
+In each of these diseases, the body’s immune system is not functioning well enough to prevent infections from bacteria, viruses, fungi, etc. Some of these disorders present in early childhood and others can present at any age.
+People who have primary immunodeficiency diseases will be more susceptible to infection throughout their entire life.
+However, with appropriate care from a board-certified allergist, people with immunodeficiency can live independent and full lives.
 A wonderful source of information and support is the Immunodeficiency Foundation.

-- Severe – required hospitalization or in her venous antibiotics
+- Severe – required hospitalization or intravenous antibiotics

 - Persistent – won’t completely clear up or clears very slowly

 - Recurrent – keeps coming back

 - Runs in the family – others in the family have had a similar susceptibility to infection.